 Wow Karma works fast!

 My last day at the Blue House Hostel was the 13th.
 Since then, the other three staff members left within the same week and the place has gone down the drain.
 The girls are not paying their employees, and if they are, they've cut their pay without notice, and the amount is not enough for these women and their families to survive off of.
 Two weeks have gone by and they haven't been able to fill the rooms nor hold down a new cook, they're barely hanging on to the new cleaning lady.
 At the moment, they're in the process of converting the cafe into more of a diner/hang-out sorta place.
 I don't think they know what will become of the hostel part yet, especially since they can't get any business with their outrageous prices.

 The x-receptionist, Marisol, was completely worried for my situation of the possibility that they may not give me my full amount of days stay here that they owe me. -I've worked out with the girls to let me move into the dorm room and stay for 14 days, or the equivelent of what I've worked for instead of having them

 pay me.
 I actually came up with this before I even found out they have no money to pay their employees; which completely makes sense now why they were so eager to do this deal.
-I'm actually getting the better end of the deal because they charge more for the dorm room than what they owe me per day.
-This also made me a bit nervous that something wrong was going to happen, having Marisol display her fears was no help.
+I'm actually getting the better end of the deal because they charge more for the dorm room per night than what they owe me per day.
+But this also made me a bit nervous that something wrong was going to happen, having Marisol display her fears was no help.

 have to talk to absolutely everyone you meet or see on the street.
 So wish us luck!